JamesGreenaway/craftcms/README.md

 * `docker-compose down` - to stop
 ##### Other Useful Commands
 * `docker logs projectname_craft_1 -f` - to see and follow the logs (useful when installing to follow the Craft installation)
-* `docker exec -it projectname_craft_1 /bin/bash` - to start and interative tty session inside the container
+* `docker exec -it projectname_craft_1 /bin/bash` - to start and interactive tty session inside the container
 ## Environment Variables
 * `MYSQL_ROOT_PASSWORD=password`
 > Needed so that the Craft instance can create database entries.
 Must match the mysql service!